franklinqin0/blog/docs/views/hanoi.md

 sidebar: false
 ---

-A few weeks ago, I was invited to a friend's house and saw the **Tower of Hanoi** game on the table.
-I immediately realized that the number of steps to move should be **exponential** to the number of disks, but I didn't know how to prove it.
-This blog serves to explain this interesting ancient problem.
+A few weeks ago, I was invited to a friend's house.
+On the table I saw the **Tower of Hanoi** game.
+I immediately realized with intuition that the total number of steps to move should be exponential to the number of disks, but I could not think of a proof at the time.
+Thus, I write this blog to explain this interesting ancient problem.

 <!-- more -->